jpoehnelt/in-solidarity-bot/docs/README.md

 # Configuration
-The bot can be configured with a file located at `.github/in-solidarity.yml` in the target repo or at the same path in a repo named `.github` in the organization.
+The bot can be configured with a file located at `.github/in-solidarity.yml` in the target repo or at the same path in a repo named `.github` within the organization.
+The JSON schema is located at [docs/schema.json](https://github.com/jpoehnelt/in-solidarity-bot/blob/main/docs/schema.json).

 ```yaml
 rules: